Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems

-We only used those data points for which $\avg[p_{a}]$ of the top 10 ranked tuples is between $0.1$ and $0.9$ according to ground truth ($\approx 6$k data points for dissociation and lineage, $\approx 60$k data points for MC, as we repeated each MC simulation 10 times) as this the best regime for MC according to \autoref{lesson2}. \Autoref{Fig_TODS_TPCH_Result_AP_tableOverview} gives an overview of the performance of each method, depending on the most important parameters which we will explain next.
-We also evaluated quality for dissociation and ranking by lineage for more queries by choosing parameter values for $\$2$ from a set of 28 strings, such as \sql{'\%r\%g\%r\%a\%n\%d\%'} and \sql{'\%re\%re\%'}.
-The average MAP over all 28 choices for parameters \$2 is 0.997 for ranking by dissociation and 0.520 for ranking by lineage size ($\approx 100$k data points).
-Most of those queries have too large of a lineage to evaluate MC.
-Note that ranking by lineage always returns the same ranking for given parameters \$1 and \$2, but the GT ranking would change with different input probabilities.
+We only used those data points for which $\avg[p_{a}]$ of the top 10 ranked tuples is between $0.1$ and $0.9$ according to ground truth ($\approx 6$k data points for dissociation and lineage, $\approx 60$k data points for MC, as we repeated each MC simulation 10 times), as this is the best regime for MC, according to \autoref{lesson2}. \Autoref{Fig_TODS_TPCH_Result_AP_tableOverview} gives an overview of the performance of each method, depending on the most important parameters which we will explain next.

-\begin{result} Ranking quality of MC increases with the number of samples and decreases when the average probability of the answer tuples $\avg[p_a]$ is close to $0$ or $1$. \end{result}